 Have you ever played on a swing?
 As you swing, you smoothly ride from the top of one arc, through the bottom, to the top on the other side of the swing, and back again.
 When you are on a swing, you move like a pendulum.
 A pendulum is a string hanging from a fixed spot with a weight (called a bob) at one end that can swing back and forth.

-One day in the late 1500s, a man named Galileo Galilei was sitting in church when he noticed the lamps hanging from the ceiling were swinging back and forth.
+One day in the late 1500s, a budding scientist named Galileo Galilei was sitting in church when he noticed the chandeliers hanging from the ceiling were swinging back and forth.
 Some of the lamps were making great big swings, and others were only making little swings back and forth, but they all went back and forth pretty regularly.
-Galileo was a curious man, and so he decided to use his heartbeat to measure how long it took the pendulums to swing back and forth.
+Galileo was curious, and so he decided to use his heartbeat to measure how long it took the pendulums to swing back and forth.
 He was very surprised by what he learned.
 Today, you will repeat Galileo's experiment to learn about pendulums.

 Many people consider Galileo to be the "father of experimental science."
 Before Galileo, most people tried to understand the world around them just by thinking about the things they saw.
 Galileo certainly thought a lot, but he did something that not many other people did — he designed experiments to test his ideas.
 This is how people do science and engineering today!